-- market measures (which include market share, stock price, growth measure, total shareholder return and market capitalization measures); - · return measures (which include return on equity, return on assets and return on invested capital); - · measures relating to compliance, safety, environmental and diversity; and - measures relating to acquisitions, dispositions or customer satisfaction.
+- market measures (which include market share, stock price, growth measure, total shareholder return and market capitalization measures); - return measures (which include return on equity, return on assets and return on invested capital); - measures relating to compliance, safety, environmental and diversity; and - · measures relating to acquisitions, dispositions or customer satisfaction.

 Unless otherwise stated, such a Performance Goal need not be based upon an increase or positive result under a particular business criterion and could include, for example, maintaining the status quo, performance relative to a peer group determined by the Committee or limiting economic losses (measured, in each case, by reference to specific business criteria).
-In interpreting Plan provisions applicable to Performance Goals and qualified Performance Awards, it is the intent of this Plan to conform with Section 162(m), including, without limitation, Treasury Regulation §1.162 27(c)(2)(i), as to grants pursuant to this subsection and the Committee in establishing such goals and interpreting the Plan shall be guided by such provisions.
-Prior to the payment of any compensation based on the achievement of Performance Goals applicable to qualified Performance Awards, the Committee must certify in writing that applicable Performance Goals and interpreting the Plan shall be guided by such provisions.
+In interpreting Plan provisions applicable to Performance Goals and qualified Performance Awards, it is the intent of this Plan to conform with Section 162(m), including, without limitation, Treasury Regulation §1.162-27(e)(2)(i), as to grants pursuant to this subsection and the Committee in establishing such goals and interpreting the Plan shall be guided by such provisions.
 Prior to the payment of any compensation based on the achievement of Performance Goals applicable to qualified Performance Awards, the Committee must certify in writing that applicable Performance Goals and any of the material terms thereof were, in fact, satisfied.
 Subject to the foregoing provisions, the terms, conditions and limitations applicable to any qualified Performance Awards made pursuant to this Plan shall be determined by the Committee to the extent permitted by Section 162(m).